JetsonFRC/JetsonDemo/ProcessingAndDrawing/README.md

 parameters before launching this project.

 Add drawing to your calculate function to better debug the vision pipeline and have robust visual feedback.
-You can also
+You can also put variables about the robot on NetworkTables from the rio, read them from the Jetson, and draw them from the calculate function.